hiranyadeka842github/DLSBLOGAZURECLOUD/README.md

         Azure boards to be used for easy traccking, querying, reporting and graphical represntation of individual and related jobs & tasks.

   Entire design solution has been documented and demo with tested on Free account:

+**Option1 to execute using powershell**:

+1. Please go to GITHUB link) and download the powershell script: hiranyadeka842github/DLSBLOGAZURECLOUD
+2.	az login
+4. Then run the script which will deploy all resources(Either Pipelines from azure devops or on local computer):
+5. Once tested delete the entire resource group: az group delete -n ghostappldeka-rg

+**Option2 to deploy using ARM templates**:

 1. ARM template deploy for first website resources in One region(Important note: Please make sure to use the resource group name on deployment fron Azure portal: ghostappldeka-rg for all 4 ARM template deployments):